-Clipper Block meets for 69 minutes each Day 1 and is a flexible period of time when students will have the opportunity to make up work, get extra help, collaborate with peers, or use the time to do their academics.
+Clipper block meets every Day 1 from 1:33-2:42.
+It is a flexible period of time when students should have the opportunity to make up work, get extra help, collaborate with peers, or use the time to do their academics.
+Students will make appointments using the software, Enriching Students.